 Negotiation Offer

-As mentioned before, negotiation comprises the dynamic exchange of information in form of negotiation offers and counter offers.
+As mentioned before, negotiation comprises the dynamic exchange of information in the form of negotiation offers and counter offers.
 An initial negotiation offer is created on the basis of an agreement template, while counter offers are created on the basis of negotiation offers received by a negotiation participant.
 The structure of a negotiation offer is basically the same as the structure of an agreement.
 Agreements are defined in the section Agreement Structure of the WS-Agreement specification.
 However, negotiation offers contain additional elements, namely the Negotiation Offer Context and Negotiation Constraints.

 Negotiation Offer Structure